Where we came from...

 Who we are today...

-The Haverfarm club has given way to a large group of regular volunteers organized and supported by the farm fellow.
-Additionally, student workers work closely with the fellow to maintain the plots and organize farm programming throughout the year.
-Volunteers and student workers alike make decisions about the future of the Haverfarm.
+The Haverfarm club has given way to a large group of regular volunteers organized and supported by the farm manager.
+Student farmers work closely with the manager to maintain the plots and organize farm programming throughout the year.
+Volunteers and student workers alike make decisions about the future of the Haverfarm at bi-annual meetings open to the entire student body.

-Haverfarm’s nearly 1,600 lbs. of annual produce is distributed to the Campus Food Pantry, at sliding scale farm stands, and to Community Supported Agriculture (CSA) members on and off campus.
+Haverfarm’s nearly 1,600 lbs. of annual produce is distributed to The Nest, at sliding scale farm stands, and to local food pantries.

-Students are welcome to visit the farm on Tuesdays 10:00 am – 4:00 p.m. for open volunteer hours!
+Students are welcome to visit the farm on Wednesdays 10:00a.m. – 4:00p.m. for open hours!
 Follow us on social media and check the website frequently for workshops and special events.